Mexico Travel with Babies and Toddlers: Honest Tips from a Mom Who Did It

 Yes, You Can Take a Baby to Mexico

-I get the question every week from new moms in my circle - is it safe to take a baby to Mexico?
+Mira, I get this question every week from new moms in Austin - "is it safe to take a baby to Mexico?
 Will I find diapers?
 What about the water?
-Is it worth the flight?
+Is it worth the flight?"
+Short answer: yes, yes, yes, yes.

-Short answer - yes to all of it.
-We did our first Mexico trip when our oldest was 11 months old.
-We have now taken three different kids under three to Mexico across four trips - two to the Riviera Maya, one to Sayulita, one to Loreto.
+We did our first Mexico trip with Matty when he was 11 months old.
+By the time Sophie was 18 months old, we had done four trips between them - two to the Riviera Maya, one to Sayulita, one to Loreto.
 Mexico is genuinely one of the best places to travel with a baby.
-The culture loves babies, the infrastructure is more than adequate, and the experience is wildly easier than most parents imagine.
+The culture loves babies.
+The infrastructure is more than adequate.
+And it is wildly easier than most parents imagine.

 But there are things you have to know.
 This is the post I wish someone had handed me before our first trip.